Learning Remote Sensing Object Detection with Single Point Supervision: Method

 where $p_{l}$ represents the point label of instance $l$ that contains both location and instance information. $\textit{Cost}(p, p_{l})$ denotes the cost between pixel $p$ and point label $p_{l}$.
 The core of the label assignment process in Eq.~\ref{eq_assign} is to find an instance with minimum cost for each pixel.

-The cost calculation between pixel $p$ and point label $p_{l}$ is formulated as a shortest path problem.
-Specifically, we first formulate the cost between $p$ and $p_{l}$ as the second type curve integral along a given path $\Gamma\in \{\Gamma_1,..., \Gamma_n\}$.
+The cost calculation between pixel $p$ and point label $p_{l}$ is formulated as a shortest path problem. {Specifically, we formulate the cost between $p$ and $p_{l}$ as the second curvilinear curve integral along a given path $\Gamma\in \{\Gamma_1,..., \Gamma_n\}$.
 That is,

 where $C^{sem}(\cdot)$ and $C^{edge}(\cdot)$ represent the semantic-aware neighbor cost and edge-aware neighbor cost, respectively, and $\lambda$ is a hyper-parameter to balance these two terms \cite{fan2022pointly}.
 Specifically, $C^{sem}(\cdot)$ is the $L_2$ distance of the semantic response between two adjacent pixels. $C^{edge}(\cdot)$ is the $L_1$ distance of the edge map (generated by Sobel operator \cite{duda1973pattern}) between two adjacent pixels, which can help better distinguish the densely packed objects (see Sec.~\ref{effect_ilg}).
-Note that, the $\textit{Cost}(p, p_{0})$ is manually set to a fixed threshold $\tau$ ($\tau = 0.5$ in our method) to assign pixels that are ``far from'' all the instances to the background.
-Finally, we use the Dijkstra's method \cite{dijkstra2022note} to solve this shortest path problem.
+Note that, $\textit{Cost}(p, p_{0})$ is manually set to a fixed threshold $\tau$ ($\tau = 0.5$ in our method) to assign pixels that are ``far from'' all the instances to the background.
+Besides, since there is no analytical solution to the integral in Eq.~\ref{eq_assign2}, we use the Dijkstra's algorithm to obtain its numerical solution.}